LogtalkDotOrg/logtalk3/library/dictionaries/NOTES.md

 Credits
 -------

+The AVL tree implementation is an adaptation to Logtalk of the `assoc` SWI-Prolog library authored by R.A.O'Keefe, L.Damas, V.S.Costa, Glenn Burgess, Jiri Spitz, and Jan Wielemaker.
+Additional predicates authored by Paulo Moura.

 The red-black tree implementation is an adaptation to Logtalk of the `rbtrees` Prolog library authored by Vitor Santos Costa.